fbpx

-One of the most critical things to buying a property is securing complete ownership of it.
+One of the most critical things to buying a real estate property is securing complete ownership of it.
 In Cambodia where there are four types of property titles, this means getting the foolproof hard title.
 Considering that hard titles are recognized at the national level and within the local government, this can’t be disputed even if there is a soft title claiming ownership of land or property since it’s only recognized locally.

 To make the process of buying and transferring ownership to you, you can always rely on trusted real estate management companies like IPS Cambodia to help.
 However, to ensure you know everything about property title transfers to secure your investment, here is a complete rundown of how it works: